rishup132/Archive-Solution/README.md

 ### Step 3

-- Now you have to put your solution code in solution.cpp and write an editorial of the problem in editorial.txt in your words.
+- Now you have to put your solution code in solution.cpp.

 ### Step 4